Srinjoy1604/Srinjoy1604/ReadMe.md

 # 💫 About Me:
-Second-year B.Tech student in CCE at LNMIIT, specializing in Computer Science and Communication Tech.
+Second-year B.Tech student pursuing CCE at LNMIIT, specializing in Computer Science and Communication Tech.
 Proficient in HTML, CSS, JavaScript, ReactJS, Node.js for web development.
 I Aim to innovate in web solutions using technical and academic expertise.

 ## 🌐 Socials: